grmlin/meteor-view/README.md

 ### create `Meteor.View.create(String name, Object properties)`

 To create a new view instance, use this method.
 `Meteor.View.create` returns a view instance, **not** a constructor function!
-Anyway, because of Meteor's nature, you probably won't need the view instance later.
+Because of Meteor's nature, you probably won't need the view instance later, anyway.

 * `name` must be the name of the template you want to create the view for
 * `properties` must be an object literal and will be merged into the new view's prototype.